Ziva Berkowitz Kimmel

 What was the biggest cultural adjustment you had to make?

 There is a much smaller difference between public and private spheres of life in Chile than I was used to after a long childhood in the U.S. This manifests itself in a few different ways.
 For one, there are far more public spaces (i.e. parks, free museums, cultural centers) in Chile's cities and towns.
 Even the private properties were subject to public art; I had never seen so much art, posters, graffiti, paint, etc. on city walls -- all having one big conversation with each other.
 For another, what I would consider more private information -- your ethnic, political, religious background, family life, etc. -- were fair game in my new friendships.
-Friendships formed much more quickly than I was used to, a forseeable consequence of sharing more time (and information) with each other.
+Friendships formed much more quickly than I was used to, a foreseeable consequence of sharing more time (and information) with each other.